Durian: Dual Reference Image-Guided Portrait Animation with Attribute Transfer: Method

-\paragraph{Attribute-aware mask expansion.} To expose the model to diverse spatial extents of facial attributes during training, we introduce an attribute-aware mask expansion strategy, illustrated in the top right of \cref{fig:model_overview}.
+To expose the model to diverse spatial extents of facial attributes during training, we introduce an attribute-aware mask expansion strategy, illustrated in the top right of \cref{fig:model_overview}.
 Given a training frame $\mat{I}$, we first select a target attribute (\emph{e.g.}, hair, eyeglasses, beard) and obtain its binary mask $\mat{M}_{\mathrm{attr}}$ using Sapiens~\citep{khirodkar2024sapiens}.
 To simulate variation in the shape and coverage of this attribute, we generate a modified image $\mat{I}_{\mathrm{gen}}$ with SDXL~\citep{podell2023sdxl} and ControlNet~\citep{zhang2023controlnet}, conditioned on the facial keypoints of $\mat{I}$ and a text prompt describing an altered appearance (e.g., “long wavy hair”).
+To enable fully automated prompt generation without any human intervention, we construct a dictionary of descriptive attribute modifiers (e.g., long, short, wavy, curly) and randomly sample their combinations to generate prompts for image generation.
 A new mask $\mat{M}_{\mathrm{gen}}$ is then extracted from $\mat{I}_{\mathrm{gen}}$ using Sapiens.
 The final training mask is computed as the union of the original and generated masks, and the two masked inputs are constructed as:

 where $\odot$ denotes element-wise multiplication.
 Here, $\mat{M}_{\mathrm{attr}}$ localizes the original attribute region, while $\mat{M}_{\mathrm{port}}^{\mathrm{train}}$ defines the expanded region into which the attribute will be inserted during generation.
 This expansion process is \emph{attribute-aware} as it preserves the intended attribute category while diversifying its spatial extent.
 Unlike HairFusion~\citep{chung2025hairfusion}, which expands masks using fixed heuristics specific to hair, our approach generalizes across multiple facial attributes and enables the model to learn spatially flexible yet semantically grounded transfer patterns.